pink-junkjard/hyperfiddle/README.md

 Hyperfiddle is built in layers.
 Higher layers are optional.

 1. app-as-a-function: managed data sync, userland is a function
-2. app-as-a-value: data-driven CRUD model, userland is a value
+2. app-as-a-value: data-driven CRUD model, userland is EDN
 3. automatic dashboards: dynamic forms/UI library, customize markup with functions
-4. structural editor: edit userland app-values and store them in Datomic
+4. structural editor: edit EDN app-values and store them in Datomic

 ## \#1.
 App-as-a-Function